nabilaedelliana/etl-sales-data/README.md

 Go to <your_folder_path>/etl-sales-data/etlapp/data/output

-## ETL Process
+## File list
-### ETL Script (ETL.py)
-The ETL script performs the following tasks:

-Extraction: Reads data from various sources including CSV, JSON, and Parquet files.
-Transformation: Cleanses and transforms the data into a consistent format.
-Loading: Loads the transformed data into the data mart.

 ### Scheduler Script (scheduler.py)
-The scheduler script ensures the ETL process runs periodically.
-It uses the schedule library to set up regular intervals for the ETL job.
+The scheduler script ensures the ETL process runs periodically everyday at 08.00 (timezone : Asia, Jakarta).
+It uses the schedule library for the ETL job.

 ### Dockerfile
 The Dockerfile sets up the environment for running the ETL process.
 It installs necessary dependencies and copies the scripts into the Docker image.